ezeslucky/DevBites/PRIVACYPOLICY.md

 ## Your Rights

 You may have the right to access, correct, or delete the personal information that we hold about you.
-If you would like to exercise your rights, please contact us at sharuco@leonelngoya.com.
+If you would like to exercise your rights.

 ## Changes to This Privacy Policy

 We may update this Privacy Policy from time to time.
 We will notify you of any changes by posting the new Privacy Policy on this page.
 You are advised to review this Privacy Policy periodically for any changes.

-## Contact Us

-If you have any questions or concerns about this Privacy Policy, please contact us at sharuco@leonelngoya.com.